Decor Ideas. Project Inspiration. Expert Advice. Delivered to your inbox.

 With over 489 species to choose from you won’t be left wanting.
 Preferring a humid environment, you may want to occasionally mist your plant or place it in a steamy bathroom.
 Temperatures of between 60-75℉ (16 – 24°C) are ideal for this beauty and bear in mind that it can grow up to 13ft (4m) so you may need to trim it as needed.

 Varying in shape, size, color and height, these little gems make a fantastic indoor display grouped together in individual pots lined up on shelf or window ledge or planted en masse as a table focal point.
-Echeveria, sedum, lithops and haworthia are all easily found, decorative and love a bright, sunny spot.
-Avoid humid areas such as bathrooms or kitchens, instead opt for dry conditions with warm temperatures from 64-75℉ (18 – 24°C).
+Echeveria, sedum, lithops and haworthia are all easily available, decorative and love a bright, sunny spot.
+Avoid humid areas such as bathrooms or kitchens; instead, opt for dry conditions with warm temperatures from 64-75℉ (18 – 24°C).
 Allow the compost to dry out completely before watering thoroughly, avoiding the rosettes or glaucous leaves as this will cause the plant to rot.
 It's a smart move to buy them in bulk with mixed varieties, such as this set of 20 assorted rare succulents at Amazon.

 Easy to care for and highly rewarding, Pothos are large leaved climbers (or trailers depending on your preference) are prolific and almost thrive on neglect.
 With a huge range of different colored foliage to choose from; neon green and silver blue green are just two striking options, you can add real impact to practically any room in the house.
 The fleshy stems can reach up to 65ft plus (20m+) in the wild but are likely to reach less indoors.
 Trim if needed.

 Proud owners of the most decorative foliage; peacock plants have fantastically striped leaves in shades of green, yellow, pink and white.
-‘Sometimes referred to as the prayer plant because its leaves lie flat during the day and fold upwards at night, as if in prayer,’ explains Mark Lawlor of Happy Houseplants.
+Maranta are ‘sometimes referred to as the prayer plant because its leaves lie flat during the day and fold upwards at night, as if in prayer,’ explains Mark Lawlor of Happy Houseplants.

 Big fans of warm humid conditions, these plants prefer toasty temperatures of around 64-75℉ (18 – 24°C) and benefit from a regular misting.
 ‘Overwatering is a common mistake with Maranta; rather than follow a routine, think about how much sunshine your plant receives through the day.
 Overwatered Maranta will show signs of distress, such as yellowing leaves.
 When in doubt, follow the simple rule 'drench then drought', ensuring the soil always dries out between waterings,’ continues Mark.